PHP systems that work but hinder development

 The application runs, but not reliably enough

-Many PHP applications don’t crash completely, but they cause problems in day-to-day use.
+Many PHP applications do not fail completely, but cause problems in day-to-day use.
 Pages load slowly, timeouts occur with large data sets, sessions are lost, or deployments generate 500 errors.
 Messages like “Allowed memory size exhausted” or “Undefined array key” indicate that stability and maintainability are suffering.

 With older PHP applications, often only a few people know why certain workarounds, database fields, or special rules exist.
 When comments, tests, and documentation are missing, changes become cautious, slow, and risky, especially regarding authentication, data migrations, or interfaces.